sharan-monikantan/drizzle-ci/README.rst

+**The DrizzleCI Infrastrucutre**

-drizzle-ci repository contains the essentials to set up the CI system for Drizzle.
-It includes the necessary state files to create nodes, configure those, run tests and blow the nodes away.
+The drizzle-ci repository contains the essentials to setup the Continuous Integration system.
+This infrastructure provides the following advantages:

+- Relieves the cost of maintaining permanent servers
+- Creates test servers on demand
+- Provides parallelism
+- Served with automation